sneakycrow/website/posts/creating-a-placeholder-image-microservice-with-rust-and-now.md

 Last but not least, deploy our new serverless function via the now cli by running `now` in your terminal

 Once now deploys your serverless function you should have a working placeholder image generator!

-If you have any optimizations or questions, feel free to email me zach@sneakycrow.dev